FarronF/limerick-council-meetings/meetings/2022/09/26-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 11th July 2022.md

 were to be appointed by a Local Authority, the Grouping System as provided for in Paragraph

-18 of Schedule 10 of the Local Government Act, 2001, as amended, could apply if so desired.--- 7
+18 of Schedule 10 of the Local Government Act, 2001, as amended, could apply if so desired.
+---
+7

 Proposed by Councillor Sheahan (J);